How to Make Mixed Fruit Jam or Jelly

 Perhaps you bought some beautiful peaches, but they were rather tasteless.
 Don't throw them out or add them to the compost pile.
 Instead, peel them, cut them up and flash-freeze them just like you did the berries.

-You'll be surprised how much flavor they'll add to mixed fruit jam when they're combined with other tasty fruits and berries.
+Even if they were rather bland on their own, you'll be surprised how much flavor they'll add to mixed fruit jam when they're combined with other tasty fruits and berries.

 What a great way to redeem those tasteless peaches, right?